Headlights on the Parade: Critical reception

 Upon its release, Robin Smith of Record Mirror noted that despite the long wait between releases from the Blue Nile, "every one of their ambient anthems is worth waiting for".
 He described "Headlights on the Parade" as "a bitter-sweet tale of woe for those lonely moments at three o'clock in the morning when it's raining outside and there's nobody to love".
-Simon Reynolds of Melody Maker picked it as one of the magazine's "singles of the week", praising it as "another panoramic, cinematic beauty off Hats".
+Simon Reynolds of Melody Maker picked it as one of the magazine's "singles of the week" and praised it as "another panoramic, cinematic beauty off Hats."
 He added that the song was "far too awe-stricken, spacious and heavy to make it as a hit single".

-Stuart Bailie of New Musical Express considered it to be a "fine song" and noted that the original album version was "cinematic" and "nicely done".
+Stuart Bailie of NME considered it to be a "fine song" and noted that the original album version was "cinematic" and "nicely done".
 He felt that Clearmountain's remix and editing was "a bit vulgar", though it added "a few funky angles" on the track.
 He commented, "It's certainly not so splendidly grey, and you can't be sure about the snare crack and the sequencer coming so far up front, [but] it's probably the mark of a good song that it can endure the butcher slab experience."
 In the US, Billboard wrote, "Another perfect pop single with a sophisticated flair from the excellent Hats.
 AC could find solace in this gingerly paced effort, as could clubs with a tasteful remix."